How to install WordPress on macOS

 Create the WordPress Database

 I am using MySQL to create a WordPress database.
-We also need to create the database user and grant permissions for the user to access the database.
+You will need to create the database user and grant permissions for the user to access the database.
 Here’s an example, which also shows how to use pwgen to generate a user password for the database:

 $ brew install pwgen